 RE lessons are a key part of our curriculum provision.
-The aims of Religious Education in Church schools are: (a) To enable students to know about and understand Christianity as a living faith that influences the lives of people worldwide and as the religion that shapes British culture and heritage; (b) To enable students to know and understand about other major world religions and world views, their impact on society, culture and the wider world enabling pupils to express ideas and insights; (c) To contribute to the development of students' own spiritual/philosophical convictions, exploring and enriching their own beliefs and world views.
+The aims of Religious Education in Church schools are:

+- To enable students to know about and understand Christianity as a living faith that influences the lives of people worldwide and as the religion that shapes British culture and heritage - To enable students to know and understand about other major world religions and world views, their impact on society, culture and the wider world enabling students to express ideas and insights

+To contribute to the development of students' own spiritual/philosophical convictions, exploring and enriching their own beliefs and world views.

-The Scheme of Learning has been written in line with the local SACRE (Standing Advisory Council for Religious Education) which has representative from all faith groups to ensure that the curriculum is both age and faith appropriate.
+The Scheme of Learning has been written in line with the local SACRE (Standing Advisory Council for Religious Education) which has representatives from all faith groups to ensure that the curriculum is both age and faith appropriate.
+Topics taught are broadly similar to those taught in all schools, irrespective of their religious affiliation.

 In each year, students cover three units of work: a Christian-based unit of work; a study of a world religion; a thematic unit of work exploring key concepts across a range of faiths.
 Our curriculum not only prepares students with the necessary skills and knowledge to succeed at GCSE, it also gives them the life skills to understand, respect and value one another, irrespective of race, creed or religion.